 UIDAI is an agency set up by the Central Government of India to collect demographic and biometric data of the residents such as their photograph, fingerprints, and iris scans and storing them at a centralized place.
 UIDAI issues a 12 digit unique number called Aadhaar.
 It’s the world’s largest project for National Identification Number.

-The original legislation of March 2016 for UIDAI is still pending at Parliament.
+The original legislation of March 2016 for UIDAI is still pending in the Parliament.
 However, another money bill was introduced in the Parliament on 3rd March 2016 for the same.
-On March 11 2016, Aadhaar Act was passed in the Lok Subha.
+On March 11 2016, Aadhaar Act was passed in the Lok Sabha.
 On March 26th 2016, the act was notified as Gazette of India.

-On the September 23rd 2013, the Supreme Court of India under the interim ordered that an individual should not suffer if he does not have an Aadhaar .
-Since Government of India does not hold any right to deny any service to resident of India, it is not a mandatory but a voluntary document.
-Wherein another interim issued on August 11th 2015 by Supreme Court ruled that Aadhaar or UIDAI should be used only for PDS, LPG’s and kerosene distribution but still made it clear that for getting any of these services Aadhar card will not be mandatory.
+On September 23rd 2013, the Supreme Court of India under the interim order that an individual should not suffer if he does not have an Aadhaar.
+Since the Government of India does not hold any right to deny any service to residents of India, it is not a mandatory but a voluntary document.
+Wherein another interim issued on August 11th 2015 by Supreme Court ruled that Aadhaar or UIDAI should be used only for PDS, LPG and kerosene distribution but still made it clear that for availing any of these services, Aadhar card will not be mandatory.

 Functions of the UIDAI

-As notified, UIDAI is supposed to take care of all plans and policies to implement its Unique Identification (UID) schemes.
+As notified, UIDAI plans and implements various Unique Identification (UID) schemes and policies.
 Some of these are mentioned below:

 - Owning and operating the database of UID

-- Taking the responsibility of maintaining and updating it on constant basis depending on the Aadhaar applications received online or offline.
+- Taking the responsibility of maintaining and updating it on a constant basis depending on the Aadhaar applications received online or offline

 - Implementation of the UID schemes